 Subject Areas: TV, Film and Photography

-Erik Knudsen is a filmmaker and Professor of Media Practice at the University of Central Lancashire.
+Erik Knudsen is a filmmaker and Faculty Director of Research in the Faculty of Culture and Creative Industries at the University of Central Lancashire.
 Prior to joining UCLan, Erik was a Professor of Visual and Digital Culture at Bournemouth University’s Media School.
 He has also been Professor of Film Practice at the University of Salford, where he was for a period of time Head of the School of Media, Music and Performance.

-Erik Knudsen is a filmmaker and Professor of Media Practice at the University of Central Lancashire (UCLan) in the UK.
+Erik Knudsen is a filmmaker, Professor of Media Practice and Faculty Director of Research in the Faculty of Culture and Creative Industries at the University of Central Lancashire (UCLan) in the UK.
 Prior to joining UCLan, Erik was a Professor of Visual and Digital Culture at Bournemouth University’s Media School.
 He has also been Professor of Film Practice at the University of Salford, Manchester, UK, where he was for a period of time Head of the School of Media, Music and Performance.
 During his many years at the University of Salford, Erik also acted as the University of Salford’s Director of Graduate Studies.
 Earlier roles at the University of Salford include programme leading the MA in Fiction Film Production, the MA in Television Documentary Production and the MA in Wildlife Documentary Production.

 Prior to his University of Salford tenure, he was Head of Production at the Northern Film School at Leeds Beckett University.
 Alongside his current role, Erik is also Visiting Professor, and the former Head of the Editing Department, at the Escuela Internacional de Cine y Television in Cuba.
 He writes extensively about creative film practice and his latest book, Finding The Personal Voice In Filmmaking, published by Palgrave Macmillan in 2018.
 He is principal investigator on two recent Arts and Humanities Research Council grants: StoryLab International Film Development Research Network (2016 - 2018) and StoryLab Skills Training for Democratised Film Industries (2019 - 2020).